Askedio/laravel-ratchet/README.md

 # Installation
 Install with composer
 ~~~
-composer require askedio/laravel-ratchet:dev-master
+composer require askedio/laravel-ratchet
 ~~~

-Register in the providers array in `config/app.php`
+Register the `provider` in `config/app.php`.
 ~~~
 Askedio\LaravelRatchet\Providers\LaravelRatchetServiceProvider::class,
 ~~~

 # Example
-[RatchetServerExample.php](https://github.com/Askedio/laravel-ratchet/blob/master/src/RatchetServerExample.php) is the default class used for the Ratchet Server, a basic echo server.
+[RatchetServerExample.php](https://github.com/Askedio/laravel-ratchet/blob/master/src/RatchetServerExample.php), a basic echo server, is used when you do not define a class.
 Here is another example:
 ~~~
 <?php

 namespace App;

 use Ratchet\ConnectionInterface;
+use Askedio\LaravelRatchet\RatchetServer;

-class RatchetServer extends \Askedio\LaravelRatchet\RatchetServer
+class RatchetServer extends RatchetServer
 {
     public function onMessage(ConnectionInterface $conn, $input)
     {